 “China will soon be the biggest economy in the world.
 It holds a fifth of the world’s population and has a distinctive cultural inheritance.
 Although the West Midlands has good connections with China, we can all benefit from further developing this relationship by celebrating and strengthening the economic, social and cultural ties between China and the West Midlands.”CWM2020

-We envisaged that throughout 2020 there will be a series of events with China related elements at various times and in different places, starting with the Chinese New Year 2020 and finishing with Chinese New Year 2021.
+We envisaged that throughout 2020 there will be a series of events with China related elements at various times and in different places, starting with the Lunar New Year 2020 and finishing with Lunar New Year 2021.
 For example, museums, theatres and art centres in the region that could run exhibitions and shows with a cross-cultural China theme.
 Similarly, the universities, schools, sports clubs, community organisations and business groups could run seminars and events during the year.
 The various local authorities could invite their twin cities in China to visit and participate in the events.
 All these China related events can be badged as China West Midlands 2020.
 The key message CWM2020 wants to convey during the preparation stage in 2018/19 and in 2020 is the strengthening of connections in business, education, culture, arts and sports for deeper understanding, greater collaboration and mutual prosperity between the West Midlands and China.

 CWM2020 was started by the Chinese Community Centre, Birmingham Business Focus and Birmingham China Business Forum, with it’s steering group consisting of Julian Lloyd-Webber (Chair), Beverley Nielsen, Didi Xiao, Debbie Jagla, Peter Cannon, Bill Good, Yeow Poon and myself.
 It’s aims and ambitions have been endorsed by Andy Street the West Midlands Combined Authority Mayor.

 Strong community leaders working together supporting the future of the region.